FAQ & Did You Know?

 Did You Know Questions and Answers

-• A Mail-In ID card received via the DMDC Mail-On process MUST be Activated by the recipient upon receipt of the card by using a DS Logon account to the ID Card Online website.
+Mail-In ID cards received via the DMDC Mail-On process MUST be Activated by the recipient upon receipt of the card by using a DS Logon account to the ID Card Online website.
 Read more...

-• Retirees can use on-base Legal Office Services for Wills, Notary, etc?
+On-base Legal Office Services and be used by Retirees for Wills, Notary, etc?
 Ask your base for their details.

-• You must keep your retired pay information on DFAS myPay updated or it could cause problems with your Survivor Benefit Plan.
+Retired Pay Information must keep current in DFAS myPay or it could cause problems with your Survivor Benefit Plan.

-• INDEF for a retiree turning 65 occurs the month prior to their actual 65th birthday date, but the date for the retirees spouse is different.
+INDEF for a retiree turning 65 occurs the month prior to their actual 65th birthday date, but not for retirees spouse.
 Read more...

-• If you had a Community Bank account before you retired, you can keep it for as long as you remain in Korea.
+Community Bank accounts can be retained when retiring in Korea, and kept for as long as you remain in Korea.
 Read more...

 Have a suggestion?